-In Figure 3A, we present the PC analyses for Eurasian populations only.
-Principal component (PC) analysis (Figure 3A) resulted in a crude reflection of the geographic locations of the studied populations.
-We also performed PC analysis with the whole dataset.
-Naturally, the first component there differentiates Africans from all other populations and PC2 and PC3 correspond very closely (data not shown) to PC1 and PC2 of the Eurasian PC plot (Figure 3A).
+In figure 3A, we present the PC analyses for Eurasian populations only.
+PC analysis (fig. 3A) resulted in a crude reflection of the geographic locations of the studied populations.
+We also performed PC analysis with the whole data set.
+Naturally, the first component there differentiates Africans from all other populations and PC2 and PC3 correspond very closely (data not shown) to PC1 and PC2 of the Eurasian PC plot (fig. 3A).
 However, the Eurasian PC analysis shows better resolution on the east-west and north-south axes within Eurasia, thus being better suited to answering the questions we address in the present study.
 For example, the two Pakistani samples (HGDP00130 and HGDP00175), which show a high level of admixture with Africans, were positioned surprisingly close to the Khasi samples on the PC2/PC3 plot in the global PC analysis (plot not shown).
-In the Eurasian PC analysis, the first component (explaining 5.6% of the total variation) differentiates West from East Eurasia while the second component (1%) separates South Asians from the rest.
-None of the first 10 significant PC-s clustered the Munda speaking populations from the Indian subcontinent together with Khasi-Aslian speaking populations of Southeast Asia.
-In the first two principal components the Munda speakers from the eastern states of India cluster close to the Dravidian speakers while being slightly shifted towards the East Asian cluster by PC1 (Figure 3A).
-The Khasi-Aslian speaking Khasi, on the other hand, are closer to East Asians than to the Dravidian speakers.
-The position of the Garo (Tibeto-Burman speakers) overlaps with that of the Cambodians (Khasi-Aslian) who cluster with Tibeto-Burman speaking populations from Myanmar and China while being slightly drawn towards the Indian cluster.
-Mean genetic distances (F{ST}) estimated over the whole genome recapitulate the pattern extracted by the first PCs, whereby Munda speakers are most closely related to Indian Dravidian speakers, whereas Khasi-Aslian and Tibeto-Burman groups from India and Southeast Asia are more similar to each other, although the Indian Khasi-Aslian also have high affinity with Munda speakers (Supplementary Table 4).
-The PC plots and genetic distance estimates support the view of Southeast Asian origins of Indian Khasi-Aslian (and Tibeto-Burman) speaking populations, while, in contrast, Indian Munda speaking populations draw their genetic ancestry mainly from the source shared with Indian Dravidian speakers.
+In the Eurasian PC analysis, the first component (explaining 5.6% of the total variation) differentiates west from east Eurasia, whereas the second component (1%) separates south Asians from the rest.
+None of the first ten significant PCs clustered the Munda-speaking populations from the Indian subcontinent together with Khasi-Aslian-speaking populations of southeast Asia.
+In the first two PCs, the Munda speakers from the eastern states of India cluster close to the Dravidian speakers while being slightly shifted toward the east Asian cluster by PC1 (fig. 3A).
+The Khasi-Aslian-speaking Khasi, on the other hand, are closer to East Asians than to the Dravidian speakers.
+The position of the Garo (Tibeto-Burman speakers) overlaps with that of the Cambodians (Khasi-Aslian), who cluster with Tibeto-Burman-speaking populations from Myanmar and China while being slightly drawn toward the Indian cluster.
+Mean genetic distances (F{ST}) estimated over the whole genome recapitulate the pattern extracted by the first PCs, whereby Munda speakers are most closely related to Indian Dravidian speakers, whereas Khasi-Aslian and Tibeto-Burman groups from India and southeast Asia are more similar to each other, although the Indian Khasi-Aslian also have high affinity with Munda speakers (supplementary table S4, Supplementary Material online).
+The PC plots and genetic distance estimates support the view of southeast Asian origins of Indian Khasi-(and Tibeto-Burman)-speaking populations, whereas, in contrast, Indian Munda-speaking populations draw their genetic ancestry mainly from the source shared with Indian Dravidian speakers.

-As another approach we used the "structure-like" algorithm ADMIXTURE (Alexander et al. 2009) which gives a maximum likelihood estimate for the population structure of sampled individuals.
+As another approach, we used the structure-like algorithm ADMIXTURE (Alexander et al. 2009), which gives a maximum likelihood estimate for the population structure of sampled individuals.
 It assumes a specified number of discrete ancestral populations (K) and computes respective ancestry proportions for each studied individual.
 The approach should be considered with the caveat that the assumption of discrete ancestral populations is generally not a realistic model of population history (Weiss and Long 2009).
 Regardless of these conceptual difficulties, the results of the ADMIXTURE analyses may represent a robust picture of the similarities and dissimilarities between studied samples in terms of genetic patterning within the raw data.
-Thus, with these limitations in mind we note that irrespective of the number of assumed ancestral populations (2 < K < 7), the Munda speakers of India show consistently higher proportion of East Asian component than Dravidian or Indo-European speakers of the Indian subcontinent (Supplementary Figure 1).
+Thus, with these limitations in mind, we note that irrespective of the number of assumed ancestral populations (2 < K < 7), the Munda speakers of India show consistently higher proportion of East Asian component than Dravidian or Indo-European speakers of the Indian subcontinent (supplementary fig. S1, Supplementary Material online).